-Appian Investments ICAV (the "ICAV") is an open-ended umbrella Irish collective asset management vehicle with variable capital and segregated liability between sub-funds.
+Gresham House Investments ICAV, formerly Appian Investments ICAV (the "ICAV"), is an open-ended umbrella Irish collective asset management vehicle with variable capital and segregated liability between sub-funds.
 The financial statements of the ICAV have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union and the ICAV Act 2015.
-The following is a summary of the significant accounting policies adopted by the ICAV.

-2 Basis of preparation

-Statement of compliance
+2 Basis of preparation Statement of compliance